prymitive/karma/docs/CONFIGURATION.md

 queried for alerts.
 You can configure one or more Alertmanager servers, alerts with identical label set will be deduplicated and labeled with each Alertmanager server they were observed at.
-This allows using unsee to collect alerts from a pair of Alertmanager instances running in
+This allows using karma to collect alerts from a pair of Alertmanager instances running in
 [HA mode](https://prometheus.io/docs/alerting/alertmanager/#high-availability).
 Syntax: